Robert John Cornell: Political career

-In 1980, he decided to seek a rematch against Roth, but abandoned his bid when the Vatican ordered all priests to withdraw from politics.

 While in Congress, Cornell served on the United States House Committee on Education and Labor and the United States House Committee on Veterans' Affairs.
 In 1978, he worked alongside Sen. William Proxmire to secure passage of the Wisconsin Wilderness Act, which added Whisker Lake and Blackjack Springs Wilderness to the Chequamegon–Nicolet National Forest.
+Cornell had a very pro-life record in congress, opposing abortion in all stages and situations, with strong support for the Hyde Amendment.

-He was the second (after Father Robert Drinan) of only two Roman Catholic priests to serve as a voting representative in the United States Congress.
+In 1980, he decided to seek a rematch against Roth, but abandoned his bid when the Vatican ordered all priests to withdraw from politics.
+He was the second (after Father Robert Drinan) of only two Catholic priests to serve as a voting representative in the United States Congress.

 Later life

 Later in his life, Cornell self-published a memoir entitled Is There A Priest In The House?.
 The memoir provides an overview of his political career.
 He focuses primarily on this time in Congress, and discusses many of the issues that he worked on during his tenure.
 It also includes many witty anecdotes that capture the dry sense of humor that he was known for.
-Copies of the memoir can be checked out from the Brown County Library System at their Central Library (downtown Green Bay) and Kress Library (De Pere) branches.

 Cornell lived in De Pere, Wisconsin, until his death at the age of 89 in 2009.

-Cornell is buried on the grounds of the St. Norbert Abbey.
+He is buried on the grounds of St. Norbert Abbey.